GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-evolution-cds-2019/index.md

 Free, public, temporary Lighthouse report storage is available as an alternative to get started right away.

-## Coming soon: Lighthouse performance score update
+## Coming soon: Performance score updates

-Changes are coming to the Lighthouse performance score version 6!
-In version 5 (as of November 2019), Lighthouse has five metrics that are [weighted and blended](/performance-scoring/#weightings) to form the 0-100 performance score:
+Changes are coming to the Lighthouse Performance score version 6!
+In version 5 (as of November 2019), Lighthouse has five metrics that are [weighted and blended](/performance-scoring/#weightings) to form the 0-100 Performance score:
 [First Contentful Paint](/fcp/), [Speed Index](/speed-index/), [First Meaningful Paint](/first-meaningful-paint/), [Time to Interactive](/interactive/), and
 [First CPU Idle](/first-cpu-idle/).